toddmotto/superbox/README.md

 SuperBox works wonders as a static image gallery, which you can click to reveal a full version of the image.
 Each image in the demo is the same size, but SuperBox supports any image size.

+### Demo

+You can view the 2.0 [demo here](http://seydoggy.com/demo/superbox/), at least until the Todd merges my branch anyhow.

 ### Instructions

 1. Include jQuery in your page (likely just before the body tag).